-Senate GOP rejects Trump’s assertion about transfer of power — with no direct criticism of the president
+GOP senators reject Trump’s assertion about transfer of power — with no direct criticism of the president

 Sen. Ted Cruz (R-Tex.) went further and accused Biden’s transition team of conducting a “war game” in which the former vice president would contest the election in state legislatures, even though such practice scenarios are now common among legal advisers in presidential campaigns.

-“What I’m much more concerned about is Joe Biden stated intention to challenge the legitimacy of the election if he doesn’t win,” Cruz said, adding that is why he supports quickly confirming a conservative replacement after Friday’s death of liberal Justice Ruth Bader Ginsburg.
+“What I’m much more concerned about is Joe Biden’s stated intention to challenge the legitimacy of the election if he doesn’t win,” Cruz said, adding that is why he supports quickly confirming a conservative replacement after Friday’s death of liberal Supreme Court Justice Ruth Bader Ginsburg.

 “I think that’s a real threat to the legitimacy of our election and it’s one of the reasons it’s so important that we confirm the Supreme Court nominee before the election, so we have a full court able to resolve whatever legal challenges arise,” he said.